joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/06/18/espanol/mundo/trump-g7-europa.html

 **Iran War Live Updates: Vance Defends Iran Deal as Criticism Mounts**\
-`With an initial agreement signed by both sides, oil could soon flow again through the Strait of Hormuz.
-But prospects for a long-term deal on nuclear issues remained murky.`\
+`The vice president told reporters Iran’s nuclear program “has been completely destroyed” and its capacity to threaten its neighbors is “largely gone.”
+He said Iran will only receive economic benefits if they comply with the terms.`\
 https://www.nytimes.com/live/2026/06/18/world/iran-war-trump-us-deal

 **Archbishop of Canterbury Apologizes for Church of England’s Role in Forced Adoptions**\
-`Tens of thousands of babies were taken from unmarried women and girls from the 1950s to the 1980s in England and Wales.`\
+`Tens of thousands of babies were taken from unmarried women and girls from the 1950s to the 1980s.
+The Church of England apologized for the “pain, shame and indignity” the practice inflicted.`\
 https://www.nytimes.com/2026/06/18/world/europe/church-england-apology-forced-adoptions-uk.html

 **How Iran Could Benefit From Its Deal With the U.S., and an A.I.
 Arms Race in Schools**\